jmswrnr/userpref/README.md

 ### `window.userpref`

 All preferences are available in this object.
+The built-in preferences are:

 - `window.userpref.theme`: Theme Preference
 - `window.userpref.motion`: Motion Preference